Legends of Tech

 They were bringing out these servers that you can put under your desk in order to run office functions and share files and really drive something innovative.

-And it was taking out IT from that traditional back office pace into the into the workspace.
+And it was taking out IT from that traditional back office pace into the workspace.

-So, I thought that that part of the tech piece was evolving really fast and was going to really continue to drive innovation.
+So, I thought that that part of the tech pace was evolving really fast and was going to really continue to drive innovation.

-I talked about some of that client-server piece of what was happening and that transition of moving lots of that workload out of the back office into giving people more power at the desk at their workstation was really starting to evolve.
+I talked about some of that client server pace of what was happening and that transition of moving lots of that workload out of the back office into giving people more power at the desk at their workstation was really starting to evolve.

-So, I thought that in hindsight, maybe Microsoft was better at doing that and more in control of what was happening as far as their office suite and the products that they were bringing out.
+So, you know, I thought in hindsight, maybe Microsoft was better at doing that and more in control of what was happening as far as their office suite and the products that they were bringing out.

 But I had an affinity to the hardware side and really wanted to be part of being a bit transformative of what was going on in the industry.